 Due: Tues.
 Jan 25, class time

-For this exercise, we would like you to create three simple samples which animate three existing pieces of cloth using a breath-controlled pneumatic hinge.
-Fabric and cloth are ubiquitous in our world, so we would like you to use something that already exists for this exercise: items of clothing, bedding, curtains, sails, cleaning tools, etc. Each sample should activate cloth in a unique way.
-Our focus is on discovering some of the essential problems and possibilities activating cloth using pneumatic mechanisms – and what expressive qualities we can give to the cloth.
+For this exercise, we would like you to create three simple pneumatic mechanisms which animate three fabrics.
+Each sample should activate cloth or fiber in a unique way.
+You will learn in class how to heat-seal plastic into pneumatic mechanisms and simple processes for how to integrate fabric/fiber with the mechanisms.
+Your assignment is to discover some of the essential problems and possibilities of activating cloth using pneumatic mechanisms – and what expressive and dynamic qualities we can give to the cloth and fiber.

 Some questions to consider:

-- What kind of character does the piece of cloth have?
+- What kind of character does the textile have?
 Can you reveal that further through movement?

 - How will you secure the hinge on a rigid item (a wall, table, body, etc) to give the hinge leverage?